Prices from £15.00

 - ever had a stroke, heart attack or angina (heart pain)

-- cervical cancer or breast cancer
+- cervical or breast cancer

 - diabetes